-One major area any forex trader needs to find out about when they learn to trade is the significance of risk management, and this is discussed in more detail below.
+One major area any forex trader needs to find out about when they learn to trade is the significance of risk management.

 Learn how to trade forex

-You will get to appreciate all the ins and outs of forex much quicker if you sign up for a comprehensive forex trading course, and our free trading course will soon help you learn about dealing different foreign currencies.
+You will get to appreciate all the ins and outs of risk management in forex trading much quicker if you sign up for a comprehensive forex trading course, and our trading course will soon help you learn about dealing with different foreign currencies.

 What is risk management in forex trading?

-It’s recognised that up to 90% of new forex traders lose cash on their first trades and many of them will give up trading at this point.
+It’s recognised that up to 90% of new forex traders lose cash in their first few forex trades and many of them will give up trading at this point.